History of Europe: Education

 An important component of nationalism was the study of the nation's heritage, emphasizing the national language and literary culture.
-This stimulated, and was in turn strongly supported by, the emergence of national educational systems reaching the general population.
-Latin gave way to the national language, and compulsory education, with strong support from modernizers and the media, became standard in Germany and eventually the other West European nations.
-Voting reforms extended the franchise to the previously excluded elements.
-A strong sentiment among the elites was the necessity for compulsory public education, so that the new electorate could understand and handle its duties.
+This stimulated, and was in turn strongly supported by, the emergence of national educational systems.
+Latin gave way to the national language, and compulsory education, with strong support from modernizers and the media, became standard in Germany and eventually other West European nations.
+Voting reforms extended the franchise.
 Every country developed a sense of national origins – the historical accuracy was less important than the motivation toward patriotism.
-Universal compulsory education was extended as well to girls, at least at the elementary level.
+Universal compulsory education was extended to girls at the elementary level.
 By the 1890s, strong movements emerged in some countries, including France, Germany and the United States, to extend compulsory education to the secondary level.

 Ideological coalitions

 After the defeat of revolutionary France, the great powers tried to restore the situation which existed before 1789.
-In 1815 at the Congress of Vienna, the major powers of Europe managed to produce a peaceful balance of power among the various European empires.
-This was known as the Metternich system.
-The powerbase of their support was the aristocracy, with its great landed wealth and control of the government, the church, and the military in most countries.
+The 1815 Congress of Vienna produced a peaceful balance of power among the European empires, known as the Metternich system.
+The powerbase of their support was the aristocracy.
 However, their reactionary efforts were unable to stop the spread of revolutionary movements: the middle classes had been deeply influenced by the ideals of the French revolution, and the Industrial Revolution brought important economical and social changes.

 Radical intellectuals looked to the working classes for a base for socialist, communist and anarchistic ideas.
-Widely influential was the 1848 pamphlet by Karl Marx and Friedrich Engels The Communist Manifesto.
+Widely influential was the 1848 Communist Manifesto by Karl Marx and Friedrich Engels.

 The middle classes and businessmen promoted liberalism, free trade and capitalism.
 Aristocratic elements concentrated in government service, the military and the established churches.
-Nationalist movements (in Germany, Italy, Poland, Hungary, and elsewhere) called upon the "racial" unity (which usually meant a common language and an imagined common ethnicity) to seek national unification and/or liberation from foreign rule.
+Nationalist movements (in Germany, Italy, Poland, Hungary, and elsewhere) sought national unification and/or liberation from foreign rule.
 As a result, the period between 1815 and 1871 saw a large number of revolutionary attempts and independence wars.
 Greece successfully revolted against Ottoman rule in the 1820s.
-European diplomats and intellectuals saw the Greek struggle for independence, with its accounts of Turkish atrocities, in a romantic light.